where to go get checked out for a car accident

 ✔ You were in a high-impact crash and want immediate evaluation.

-📌 Pro Tip: Tell the ER staff that your injuries are due to a car accident so they properly document your case and bill the correct insurance.
+📌 Pro Tip: Tell the ER staff that your injuries are due to a car accident so they will document your case and bill the correct insurance.
 In most personal injury cases they will file a lien.

 After the ER: Where Should You Go for Continued Car Accident Care?